-Do those who accept Jesus and give themselves to the Lord actually go to heaven immediately when they die?
+What actually happens when we die?
+Do those who accept Jesus go to heaven immediately after death?
 The biblical truth may surprise you.

 Nestled in a passage that discusses the role Jesus Christ played in willingly offering Himself as a sacrifice for our sins, this statement is made: “And as it is appointed for men to die once …” (Hebrews 9:27).
 Since death awaits us all, what happens after death is certainly worth considering!